-Intestinal pseudo-obstruction is a condition in which there are symptoms of intestinal blockage without any physical blockage.
+Intestinal pseudo-obstruction is a condition in which there are symptoms of blockage of the intestine (bowels) without any physical blockage.

-Primary intestinal pseudo-obstruction; Acute colonic ileus; Colonic pseudo-obstruction; Idiopathic intestinal pseudo-obstruction; Ogilvie's syndrome; Chronic intestinal pseudo-obstruction
+Primary intestinal pseudo-obstruction; Acute colonic ileus; Colonic pseudo-obstruction; Idiopathic intestinal pseudo-obstruction; Ogilvie syndrome; Chronic intestinal pseudo-obstruction; Paralytic ileus - pseudo-obstruction

 Risk factors include:

 - Cerebral palsy or other brain or nervous system disorders.

 - Staying in bed for long periods of time (bedridden).

 - Taking drugs that slow intestinal movements.
 These include narcotic (pain) medicines and drugs used when you are not able to keep urine from leaking out.

 During a physical exam, the health care provider will most often see abdominal bloating.

 - Abdominal x-ray